 The Alternative Asset Strategy seeks risk-controlled, long-term capital appreciation, and provides downside protection by tactically allocating the portfolio across a range of alternative asset classes.
-The alternative asset strategy encompasses agricultural products, energy, precious metals and real estate.
-The precious metals sector may use a gold and/or silver ETF and the energy sector may use an oil and/or natural gas ETF.
+The alternative asset strategy encompasses agricultural products, energy, metals and real estate.
+The metals sector may use a gold, silver or an industrial metal ETF and the energy sector may use an oil and/or natural gas ETF.
 The strategy not only provides diversification attributes but also provides protection from rising inflation.

 The model will look at each asset class separately to determine the likelihood of significant loss.
 Because these asset classes are highly volatile, the portfolio can go defensive utilizing either a money market fund or ETFs representing U.S. Treasury instruments.
 As with the Tactical Fixed Income Strategy, a separate model is used to determine whether the Treasury position in the model will be an intermediate Treasury ETF or a money market fund/ETF.